shayaansultan/tp/docs/DeveloperGuide.md

 **Preconditions:** User has the list of employees displayed.

 1. **User selects an employee to edit:**
     - Command: `edit 2 n/John Doe p/98765432`

 2. **ContactSwift processes the edit command:**
     - Validates the command format and index.
     - Updates the employee's details in the in-memory database.

 3. **ContactSwift reflects the changes:**
     - Updates the employee's details in the display.
     - Sends a success message to the user.

 4. **User verifies the update:**
     - Command: `list`
     - ContactSwift displays the updated list with John Doe's new details.

+**Extensions:**
+- 2a.
+If the specified index is invalid:
+    - ContactSwift sends an error message to the user.

 #### **Use Case: Assign Task to Employee**